OmeletsKitchen/RecipeBook/Sweets/Taro Coconut Sago.md

 2. Bring water to a boil, then reduce down to a simmer.
 Let is simmer for about 20 min, under taro is soft.
 To check to see if the taro is cooked or not, use a fork and chopstick and stick it into a taro cube.
 It should go in easily.
 3. Add coconut milk and cook for another 5 minutes.
 Taste and add more rock sugar is you desire.
 4. Drain tapioca pearls and add to the taro coconut soup.
 Stir and serve hot or cold.

+Note: If you like thicker and creamier consistency, you can simmer taro coconut sago for a longer time.